dlavrentev/learnjavascript/README.md

 Notice how the division remainder by two is always 0 when the number is even.
 Whereas it's 1 when the number is odd.

 In the next challenge, we'll use an if condition to show whether the number entered by the user is even or odd!

+Chapter recap
+Last updated May 2021
+Nice work!
+In the next chapter, we'll start working with arrays.
+See you there!

+Chapter Recap
+Using an if condition, you can run a piece of code when the condition evaluates to true The syntax is if (condition) and then curly braces {} wrap the lines of code that correspond to this condition The else keyword can be used to perform some other code based on all the other conditions not satisfied with the if.
+When you have an if/else condition that returns two different results, it is possible to drop the else keyword.
+Always use triple equals (===) when comparing 2 values in JavaScript.